Teach English in Thailand

 - Native English Speaker

-- A TEFL/TESOL certification is required unless you have a teaching degree
+- A TEFL/TESOL certification is required unless you majored in Education

 - Ages 20-50